akatsaiti/Game-of-life/README.md

 # Game-of-life
-Uni project on Game of life
+Game of life by Conway for a Uni project in python.
+It contains doctests and runs on cmd.